faezeamin/minpypack-forkedFromRohan/README.md

 ## Minimal python packaging for local development

-I have codes that are being developed themselves, while also being used across multiple local projects.
+I have codes that are under development while also being used across multiple local projects that use custom environments (e.g. specified with `conda`).
  - I don't want to make copies of the code
- - appending paths through sys.path is cumbersome, and will have to be cleaned up if I'm sharing my code.
+ - appending paths through `sys.path.append()` is cumbersome, and will have to be cleaned up if I'm sharing my code.

- Using pip to install codes as a package locally is a clean solution, that also promotes better practices for eventually releasing all codes.
-This repository provides a template to understand the steps:
+ Using `pip` to install codes as a package locally is a clean solution.
+It also promotes better practices for eventually releasing codes.
+This repository is a minimal package showing how to structure code, write the setup file and complete the installation with pip in any local environment:

 The parent `minpypack` directory contains a subfolder with the same name that contains all codes to use in multiple environments.
 The `setup.py` file contains installation instructions used by `pip`.